Intelligence dissemination management

-This article is part of a series on intelligence cycle management, and deals with the dissemination of processed intelligence.
-For a hierarchical list of articles, see the intelligence cycle management hierarchy.

 Intelligence dissemination management is a maxim of intelligence arguing that intelligence agencies advise policymakers instead of shaping policy.
 Due to the necessity of quick decision-making in periods of crisis, intelligence analysts may suggest possible actions, including a prediction of the consequences of each decision.
 Intelligence consumers and providers still struggle with the balance of what drives information flow.
 Dissemination is the part of the intelligence cycle that delivers products to consumers, and intelligence dissemination management refers to the process that encompasses organizing the dissemination of the finished intelligence.

 Intelligence information ranges from the equivalent of "we interrupt this television program" - to book-length studies which may, or may not, be read by policymakers.
 Large documents sometimes are legitimately for specialists only.
 Other lengthy studies may be long-term predictions.
-Recent worldwide events show that high-level policymakers simply do not read large studies, while staff briefers may.
+Recent worldwide events show that high-level policymakers simply do not read large studies, while staff briefer's may.

 In principle, intelligence is merely informational, and does not recommend policies.
-In practice, there are at least two specialized ways in which the effects of alternatives are considered.
-One is variously called a net assessment, correlation of forces analysis, or strategic assessment, and goes through comparisons of capabilities of both sides, and analyzing what the effects of various actions might be.
+The effects of alternatives are actually taken into account in at least two specialized methods.
+A net assessment, also known as a correlation of forces analysis or a strategic assessment, compares the capabilities of both parties and examines the potential outcomes of different course of action.
 The other is to use both information on one's own capabilities - and the best information on the others, and run realistic role-playing games or simulations, with people having senior policy experience either acting as the opposition, or possibly executing one's own role in a hypothetical situation.